LifnaJos/Hyperledger-Fabric-Network-Go-Lang/README.md

 2. https://learn.kba.ai/course/hyperledger-fabric-fundamentals-golang/lessons/installing-the-prerequisites-copy/

 # Hyperledger-Fabric-Network-Go-Lang
+**Objective** :
-**Objective** : To understand and build a small Multi-org based Hyperledger Fabric network
+- To understand and build a small Multi-org based Hyperledger Fabric network in Go Lang

+## Acknowledgements
+This Github repo, is prepared as a part of Blockchain Setup Lab offered to the Final year students of VES Institute of Technology during the Academic Year 2025-26.
+The content is prepared on the basis of the Course offered by [Kerala Blockchain Academy (KBA)](https://kba.ai/) : [Hyperledger Fabric Fundamentals (Go Lang)](https://learn.kba.ai/course/hyperledger-fabric-fundamentals-golang/)

 ## Step 0 : Hardware Prerequisites
 - Operating System: Ubuntu 20.04 or higher